Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: I. Introduction

-In the present approach, complex time is formally modeled as a scaled two-dimensional complex variable - which arises intrinsically from the constraint of particle number conservation.
-Standard time reversal symmetry is recovered in the classical limit of large temperatures.
-To connect the mathematical framework of Bose-Einstein condensates at thermal equilibrium to the physics of coherence and oscillation times of a single particle in a Bose gas at finite temperature, the concept of imaginary time turns out to be a suitable mathematical tool to describe both the quantitative scaling of coherence times as well as their uncertainty and broken gauge symmetry aspects induced by many-particle fluctuations below the critical temperature \cite{ref-5, ref-7, ref-6}.
-Whereas the definition of (purely) imaginary time often lacks a clear physical interpretation in other frameworks, such as the calculation of the Hawking radiation in black holes \cite{ref-7}, or the definition and calculation of a Eukledian time in special relativity \cite{ref-8}, in the present framework, the formal splitting of the time variable into two variables derived from scaling the standard time parameter $t$ with the corresponding oscillation and decay frequency which arise from the underlying complex fugacity spectrum, imaginary time can be interpreted as the time scale during which a quantum particle in the gas relaxes towards an equilibrium quantum state imposing the assumption of a Boltzmann equilibrium (i. e. coupling elementary quantum states to the external environment).
-As shown in the sequel of this work, this is because the real part of complex time effectively converges to zero, whereas the imaginary part defines the relaxation time towards the Boltzmann equilibrium with maximal entropy at the given temperature.
-In contrast to (purely) imaginary time that defines the decay characteristics in the vertical direction of the complex plane, from the conservation of particle number and average energy in the framework of the canonical ensemble, the particles in the gas simultaneously exhibit both finite coherence times as well as oscillations between different regions A and B in space (e. g. spatial domains of different single-particle wave functions) below the critical temperature also at the Boltzmann equilibrium, an effect that can be energetically understood as the coupling of symmetric and asymmetric parts of the underlying complex fugacity spectrum.
-Thus, the foundation of coherent particle coupling among different condensate and non-condensate atom number states in a Bose-Einstein condensate as described in the present model is due to a process related to elementary time evolution which defines a finite coherence time that is larger or equal to the complex time variable which defines the (upper bound of a) time scale for a particle to interact with its (thermal) environment.
+In comparison to (purely) imaginary time that defines the decay characteristics in the vertical direction of the complex plane, from the conservation of particle number and average energy in the framework of the canonical ensemble, the particles in the gas simultaneously exhibit both finite coherence times as well as oscillations between different regions A and B in space (e. g. spatial domains of different single-particle wave functions) below the critical temperature also at the Boltzmann equilibrium, an effect that can be energetically understood as the coupling of symmetric and asymmetric parts of the underlying complex fugacity spectrum.
+Thus, the foundation of coherent particle coupling among different condensate and non-condensate atom number states in a Bose-Einstein condensate as described in the present model is due to a process related to elementary time evolution which defines a finite scale for unit time that is larger or equal to the complex time variable with a forward propagating direction as defined by the Boltzmann equlibrium \cite{ref-5}.
+This in particular defines a (lower bound of) the unit time scale for the forward propagation of time and equivalently the relaxation time for quantum coherence at the interaction of a particle with its (thermal) environment.
 Therefore, each of the particles is coherently distributed among different single-particle quantum states, which leads to a coherent field distribution with different possible condensate and non-condensate number states at a constant total particle number in the Bose gas, which finally defines a macroscopic ground state population from coherent wave interference at a stable Boltzmann equilibrium of maximum entropy below the critical temperature.